 Kerry Messersmith Volleyball Camps at UAB

-Bailey Coleman enters her first season as an assistant coach at UAB for both the indoor and sand volleyball teams.
+Bailey Coleman enters her second season as an assistant coach at UAB for the indoor volleyball team.

 Coleman comes to Birmingham from the University of Montevallo, where she spent the pervious two seasons as an assistant coach under Katie O'Brien.
 While with the Falcons, she assisted in all aspects of coaching, including recruiting, travel and constructing scouting reports.